synapsecns/synapse-contracts/docs/synapse/SynapseBridge.md

 - `amount`: Amount in native token decimals to transfer cross-chain pre-fees

-# Function `deposit(address to, uint256 chainId, contract IERC20 token, uint256 amount)` (#SynapseBridge-deposit-address-uint256-contract-IERC20-uint256-)
+# Function `deposit(address to, uint256 chainId, contract IERC20 token, uint256 amount)` {#SynapseBridge-deposit-address-uint256-contract-IERC20-uint256-}
-Relays to nodes to transfers an ERC20 token cross-chain
+No description
 ## Parameters:
 - `to`: address on other chain to bridge assets to